Originally published in North Plains Today, Volume 2, No. 5, May 1970

 Art done by members of art departments of South Dakota colleges and universities will be displayed from November 14 through December 4.

-A series of prints with a Biblical theme, the "Miserere" by George Rouald, will be shown December 6 through 27.
+A series of prints with a Biblical theme, the "Miserere" by George Rouault, will be shown December 6 through 27.